MVP Asks FERC to Approve Expanded Capacity by Extra 600 MMcf/d

-For the week of September 22 – 29, the number of permits issued to drill new wells in the Marcellus/Utica increased from the previous week.
-There were 27 new permits issued across the three M-U states last week, up three from 24 issued two weeks ago.
-Pennsylvania issued 18 permits in four counties.
-Ohio issued nine permits, also in four counties.
-West Virginia got skunked last week, issuing zero new permits.
-Read More “27 New Shale Well Permits Issued for PA-OH-WV Sep 22 – 28”
+For the week of September 29 to October 5, the number of permits issued to drill new wells in the Marcellus/Utica increased from the previous week.
+There were 32 new permits issued across the three M-U states last week, up five from 27 issued two weeks ago.
+Last week, Pennsylvania issued 27 drilling permits across six counties—the highest weekly total the state has recorded in months, possibly even over a year.
+Ohio issued five permits in two counties.
+West Virginia was skunked last week, issuing no new permits for the second consecutive week.
+What’s up with WV?

 Disappointingly, the Trump Federal Trade Commission (FTC) voted 3-0 to maintain a “consent order” that prevents private equity firm Quantum Energy Partners from owning stock in EQT and prohibits the CEO of Quantum from serving on EQT’s Board of Directors.
 This is all to do with EQT’s purchase of fellow driller Tug Hill in 2023.
 In September 2022, EQT announced a deal to buy privately owned Tug Hill Operating’s West Virginia shale assets (90,000 acres and 800 MMcf/d of production in West Virginia) for roughly $5.2 billion (see